geemus/learn_fog/3_storage_models.markdown

 h2.
 How?

 You can always follow the model_path from the service to find the model files and cross reference how things work.
 You should note that just like we did before, `models` rely on `requests` to do their job.
 This allows them to hook into the mocking infrastructure as well, but it also means that if there is ever anything that the models do not provide you are still free to use `requests`.
 Plus this provides a great place to see examples of the `requests` in action.

-  TODO: add example to explicitly tie models back in with requests
+  todo: add example to explicitly tie models back in with requests

 h2.
 Files.